 Daimler will approve the first Mercedes EQA orders on 4 February 2021 and begin customer deliveries in March, as per the report from JESMB.
 Globally, the company is planning more than ten all-electric vehicles in its portfolio by 2022 and to invest over ten billion euros in Mercedes-Benz EQ.

 The EQA will turn into the three-pointed star’s entry point into the ‘EQ’ electric car family, outside of the Smart (that is developing a new compact electric SUV) co-owned by parent Daimler and Chinese car company Geely.
 Within a few months, the EQA will be followed by its boxy counterpart, the Mercedes EQB, which incidentally also rides on Daimler’s EVA 1.5 platform, a conversion of the MFA2.

 Is the Mercedes EQA coming to India?

-Meanwhile the EQC will be launched in India on 8 October 2020.
-It will powered by an 80 kWh lithium-ion battery, offering a range of up to 471 km in a single charge.
+The Mercedes EQC was launched in India in October 2020 for INR 99.3 lakh (ex-showroom) and was sold-out in the country.
+It is powered by an 80 kWh lithium-ion battery, offering a range of up to 471 km in a single charge (WLTP).
 The electric SUV is driven by two motors placed on each axle producing a combined power of 300 kW, equivalent to 402 hp, and 765 Nm of torque.
-With a fast DC charger, EQC can be charged from 10 to 80 per cent in 40 minutes with a maximum output of up to 110 kW.
-The EQC is expected to be priced around Rs 1.3 crore (ex-showroom).
+The positive response to the EQC has prompted Mercedes India to consider the smaller EQ cars.